8vasu/httpDex/README.md

 1. Start a GitHub codespace.
 2. Run `dotnet run` in the terminal.
 3. Open the URL when prompted.
-4. Append `/pokemon` for data on all generation 1 Pokemon.
+4. Append `/pokemon` to the base URL for data on all generation 1 Pokemon.
-5. Append `/pokemon/{name}` for data on a specific generation 1 Pokemon, for example `/pokemon/pikachu`.
+5. Append `/pokemon/{name}` to the base URL for data on specific generation 1 Pokemon, for example `/pokemon/pikachu`.